jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

   - **member** means a member of the Authority
   - **Minister** means the Minister for the Environment
   - **motor vehicle** has the same meaning as in section 2(1) of the Land Transport Act 1998
-  - **natural and physical resources** has the same meaning as in section 11 of the Natural and Built Environment Act 2023
+  - **natural and physical resources** has the same meaning as in section 2(1) of the Resource Management Act 1991
   - **new organism** has the meaning given to it by section 2A
   - **organism** —
     (a) does not include a human being: